We are searching for

 Whether or not your area offers online title copies depends on the jurisdiction your car is registered within.
 You can check whether this service is provided by checking your local DMV website.
 Usually, you can get a copy or replacement of your title online, in-person at the DMV, and by mail.

-The exact cost of a title transfer depends on the state your car is registered in.
-Title transfers can cost anywhere from $15 to $100, though this number is subject to change as pricing is updated yearly.
+The exact cost of a car title transfer depends on the state your car is registered in.
+Vehicle title transfers can cost anywhere from $15 to $100, though this number is subject to change as pricing is updated yearly.